Can Dogs Have Allergies?

 Allergies in dogs

-Your dog may have allergies if they have chronically itchy skin that never seems to completely resolve.
-Signs of itchy skin include frequently licking or chewing at their paws opens in a new tab and hind end.
+Allergies in dogs most often show up as itchy, irritated skin.
+Signs of itchy skin include frequently licking or chewing at their paws or scratching around their body.
 They may also rub their face and ears on the furniture or floor trying to soothe their itch.
-Some dogs will also scoot their buttsopens in a new tab along the ground
+Some dogs will also scoot their butts along the ground

 Can dogs have seasonal allergies?

-Seasonal allergies, or environmental allergies,opens in a new tab are common in dogs.
+Seasonal allergies are common in dogs.
 The most frequent sign of seasonal allergies is itchy skin.
 While some dogs may show signs like watery eyes or sneezing, this is not nearly as common as it is in humans.
-Seasonal allergies tend to occur at specific times of year, coinciding with when certain grasses, pollens, or other plant materials are blooming.
+Seasonal allergies tend to occur at specific times of year, coinciding with when certain grasses or other plants materials are blooming, releasing irritating pollen into the air.

-If your dog seems to have flare-ups of their signs during certain seasons, this is a clue that they may have environmental allergies.
-However, some dogs with environmental allergies can have allergies year-round.
+If your dog seems to have flare-ups of their signs during certain seasons, this is a clue that they may have seasonal allergies.
+However, some dogs may experience environmental allergies year-round.
 This is especially common in places that don’t have major changes in seasons and tend to have the same plants growing year-round, or when dogs are allergic to indoor allergens, like dust.

 It is more challenging to distinguish environmental allergies from food allergies when dogs are exposed to their environmental allergens year-round.
 The most definitive way to determine if your dog has environmental allergies is to have a veterinary dermatologist do specific dog allergy testing.
 This involves injecting microscopic amounts of specific allergens under your dog’s skin to monitor for signs of a reaction.

-Based on the results of this kind of testing, a veterinarian can determine what your dog is allergic to, and can formulate immunotherapy injectionsopens in a new tab specifically for your dog.
+Based on the results of this kind of testing, a veterinarian can determine what your dog is allergic to, and can formulate immunotherapy injections specifically for your dog.
 Immunotherapy is a way to gradually desensitize your dog to their allergens and over time, it can relieve their symptoms.
-This is a long-term treatment and can take up to a year to have an effect.
+This is a long-term treatment and can take up to a year to have a noticeable effect.
 In the short term, your dog may need medications like antihistamines and even immunosuppressive medications to relieve their symptoms.
-It is important to note that other forms of allergy testing, including blood tests and saliva swabs are not reliable and are not recommended as a way to accurately diagnose allergies in dogs.
+It is important to note that other forms of allergy testing, including blood tests and saliva swabs are not as reliable and can’t diagnose allergies in dogs as accurately.

 Can dogs have food allergies?